World map shows the global spread of commercial CCS facilities in operation, under construction, under development, and suspended CCS operations.

 CCS in Northern Europe

 Countries such as Norway, the Netherlands, the UK, Denmark and Germany are leading the way in supporting domestic CCS initiatives.
 In December 2020, Norway gave the green light to funding for its Longship initiative, accounting for around two-thirds of the $2.7 billion earmarked for investment and operational expenditure over 10 years.
 In the UK, the importance of CCS is underscored in the government's 10-point plan for a “Green Industrial Revolution”, with four major projects receiving significant government support.
 One of them is Hynet in the North West of England, where Eni is participating as operator in the transport and storage of CO2.
 The project, already at an advanced stage, involves injecting CO2 captured from onshore industrial operations into Eni's depleted offshore fields in Liverpool Bay.
 The goal is to reduce CO2 emissions from this key industrial district and enhance its competitiveness in the market.
-The project will start with a capture capacity of 4.5 Mtpa of CO2, with the possibility of expanding it up to 10 Mtpa by 2030.
+The project will start with a capture capacity of 4.5 Mtpa of CO2, with the possibility of expanding it up to 10 Mtpa beyond 2030.
 In addition, the integrated project includes plans for a major hydrogen production facility.

 The Netherlands also recognises the potential of carbon capture and storage, and is equally committed to both solar energy and CCS.
 After conducting a competitive evaluation of various technological solutions, the Dutch government recognised CCUS as the best in terms of cost-benefit efficiency and allocated an impressive €2.1 billion to 4 different capture projects, thereby underscoring the value and competitiveness of CCS in the decarbonization process.